SoCXin/doc/docs/plus/debugging.rst

       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

     * - :ref:`platform_freescalekinetis`
       - Freescale Kinetis Microcontrollers is family of multiple hardware- and software-compatible ARM Cortex-M0+, Cortex-M4 and Cortex-M7-based MCU series.
-Kinetis MCUs offer exceptional low-power performance, scalability and feature integration.
+Kinetis MCUs offer exceptional low-power performance, scalability and feature level1.

     * - :ref:`platform_gd32v`
       - The GigaDevice GD32V device is a 32-bit general-purpose microcontroller based on the RISC-V core with an impressive balance of processing power, reduced power consumption and peripheral set.